aws-samples/the-aws-step-functions-workshop/content/module-12/step-3/index.en.md

    ![CW All Metrics States](/static/img/module-12/state-machine.png)

-This state machine takes an input string, detects sentiment on this text, records the transaction in DyanmoDB.
+This state machine takes an input string, detects sentiment on this text, records the transaction in DynamoDB.
 This state machine is triggered at frequent intervals.

 In this exercise, you will use CloudWatch metric to monitor the DetectSentimentStateMachine Step Functions executions.